OfficeDev/office-js-docs-pr/docs/outlook/outlook-on-send-addins.md

 - **AppSource** &ndash; You can't publish Outlook add-ins that use the on-send feature to [AppSource](https://appsource.microsoft.com) as they will fail AppSource validation.
 Add-ins that use the on-send feature should be deployed by administrators.

   > [!IMPORTANT]
   > When running `npm run validate` to [validate your add-in's manifest](../testing/troubleshoot-manifest.md), you'll receive the error, "Mailbox add-in containing ItemSend event is invalid.
 Mailbox add-in manifest contains ItemSend event in VersionOverrides which is not allowed."
-This message appears because add-ins that use the on-send feature can't be published to AppSource.
+This message appears because add-ins that use **ItemSend**, which is required for this version of the on-send feature, can't be published to AppSource.
 You'll still be able to sideload and run your add-in, provided that no other validation errors are found.

 - **Manifest** &ndash; Only one `ItemSend` event is supported per add-in.
 If you have two or more `ItemSend` events in a manifest, the manifest will fail validation.
 - **Performance** &ndash; Multiple roundtrips to the web server that hosts the add-in can affect the performance of the add-in.
 Consider the effects on performance when you create add-ins that require multiple message- or meeting-based operations.